Galápagos Islands: 20th century

 During World War II, Ecuador authorized the United States to establish a naval base in Baltra Island, and radar stations in other strategic locations.
 Baltra was established as a United States Army Air Force base.
 Baltra was given the name of "Beta Base" along with "Alpha Base" in Nicaragua and "Gamma Base" in Salinas (continental Ecuador).
 The Crews stationed at Baltra and the aforementioned locations established a geographic triangle of protection in charge of patrolling the Pacific for enemy submarines, and also provided protection for the Panama Canal.
 After the war, the facilities were given to the government of Ecuador.
 Today, the island continues as an official Ecuadorian military base.
 The foundations and other remains of the US base can still be seen as one crosses the island.

 In 1946, a penal colony was established on Isabela Island, but it was suspended in 1959.

-The Galápagos became a national park in 1959, and tourism started in the 1960s, imposing several restrictions upon the human population already living on the island.
+Galápagos National Park was established in 1959, with tourism starting to expand in the 1960s, imposing several restrictions upon the human population already living on the island.
 However, opportunities in the tourism, fishing, and farming industries attracted a mass of poor fishermen and farmers from mainland Ecuador.
 In the 1990s and 2000s, violent confrontations between parts of the local population and the Galápagos National Park Service occurred, including capturing and killing giant tortoises and holding staff of the Galápagos National Park Service hostage to obtain higher annual sea cucumber quotas.

+21st century

+In May 2023, Credit Suisse said it would buy Ecuador's debt of $1.6 billion in a "Debt-for-nature swap".
+It will sell 2035 and 2040 bonds for Galapagos conservation at a reduced issue price.
+The U.S. International Development Finance Corporation insures the deal, which per Reuters was "in the works for more than a year", predating UBS takeover of Credit Suisse.

 Politics

-The islands are administered by a provincial government.
-It was made a province by presidential decree by President Guillermo Rodríguez Lara on 18 February 1973.
-The province is divided into cantons, each covering certain islands.
+The islands are administered as Ecuador's Galápagos Province, established by presidential decree on 18 February 1973 during the administration of Guillermo Rodríguez Lara.
+The province is divided into three cantons, each covering groups of islands.
 The capital is Puerto Baquerizo Moreno.

 Demographics

+The Galápagos Islands have experienced significant demographic changes over the past century, marked by substantial population growth and evolving community dynamics.